-1. Lower the head restraints.

-2. Unlock the seatback by pulling the release knob and then fold the seatback down.
+- 1 Lower the head restraints - 2.
+Unlock the seatback by pulling the release knob or the one-touch seatback folding lever, and then fold the seatback down.

 To return the seatback to its original position, raise the seatback until it locks into place and make sure that it is securely locked.